GDP-ADMIN/codehub/azure-ai/README.md

 ## (Optional) TEST THE DEPLOYED MODEL
 If you want to run model_testing.py by changing the prompting, you can follow this flow.
-1. Ensure you have .env files with value based on the Scope of Services, my_venv folder in your working folder and already activated my_venv.
+1. Ensure you have .env files with value based on the Scope of Services, my_venv folder in your working directory and already activated my_venv.
-  - Linux
+  - Linux, WSL and MacOS Version (UNIX)
     ```bash
     source my_venv/bin/activate
     ```

-  - Windows
+  - Windows Version
     ```bash
     source my_venv/Scripts/activate
     ```
-2. Run the script \
+2. Run the script
+  - Linux, WSL and MacOS Version (UNIX)
     ```bash
-    python codehub/azure-ai/model_testing.py
+    python3 codehub/azure-ai/model_testing.py

     ```
-    **or**
+  - Windows Version
     ```bash
-    python3 codehub/azure-ai/model_testing.py
+    python codehub/azure-ai/model_testing.py
     ```

 ## Included Scripts: